 Here’s something I learned from the Vice President: One in five women and one in fifteen men will be sexually assaulted by the time they leave college.
 That’s crazy.
 And it’s something that none of us should be okay with or look away from.
 This is why the President and the Vice President started It’s On Us, a campaign to make sure everyone knows that he or she can do something to change the culture of sexual assault on campus.

 We all have a responsibility to stand up and to speak out.
 That’s why I took the It’s On Us pledge along with over 360,000 other people who want to help prevent sexual assault on campuses -- and I don’t even go to college.
+So make sure to share this video with your people, then take the pledge yourself.
+Let’s help change campus culture so that college is fun and safe for everyone.

 Thanks!